milomedia/tilix/_drafts/spring-equinox-2020.md

 date: 2020-03-20 00:00:00 +0000
 Author: John Williams
 image: http://www.tilix.uk.s3.amazonaws.com/forestry/terra-sole.jpg
-teaser: Today will mark the start of spring in the Northern Hemisphere (vernal equinox) its the earliest that the equinox has occurred in 124 years.
+teaser: Today marks the start of spring in the Northern Hemisphere (vernal equinox) – the earliest that the equinox has occurred in 124 years.

 ---
 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/terra-sole.jpg)

 Photo: [https://www.goodfreephotos.com/](https://www.goodfreephotos.com/ "https://www.goodfreephotos.com/")

-Spring is nature’s way of saying_; “Let’s party!”_ - Robin Williams (1951–2014)
+Spring is nature’s way of saying: "Let’s party!" – Robin Williams (1951-2014)

-Today (Fri March 20) will mark the start of spring in the Northern Hemisphere ([vernal equinox](https://www.livescience.com/24728-spring.html)) and autumn in the Southern Hemisphere.
-The earliest that the equinox has occurred in 124 years.
+Friday, 20 March 2020 marks the start of spring in the Northern Hemisphere ([vernal equinox](https://www.livescience.com/24728-spring.html)) and autumn in the Southern Hemisphere – the earliest that the equinox has occurred in 124 years.

-According to the astronomy reference book "[Astronomical Table of the Sun, Moon and Planets](https://www.amazon.com/dp/1942675038)" (Willmann-Bell, 2016) The exact moment of the equinox will occur 03.49 GMT on March 20.
-This is the time the Earth reaches the point in its orbit where its axis isn't tilted toward or away from the sun.
-Thus, the sun will be directly over a specific point on the Earth's equator moving northward.
+According to the astronomy reference book "[Astronomical Table of the Sun, Moon and Planets](https://www.amazon.com/dp/1942675038)" (Willmann-Bell, 2016), the exact moment of the equinox will occur at 03.49 GMT on 20 March.
+This is when the Earth reaches the point in its orbit where its axis is not tilted towards or away from the Sun.
+Thus, the Sun will be directly over a specific point on the Earth's equator moving northwards.

 ## Optical Illusion

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/equinox.jpg)

-Photo by shutterstock
+Photo by Shutterstock

-The sun is above the horizon half the day and below for half.
-However, the Earth's atmosphere bends the rays of sunlight around the Earth's curvature when the sun lies close to the horizon (refraction).
+The Sun is above the horizon for half of the day and below it for the other half.
+However, the Earth's atmosphere bends the rays of sunlight around the Earth's curvature when the Sun lies close to the horizon (refraction).

-Because of this bending of the sun's rays, the disk of the sun is always seen slightly higher above the horizon than it really is.
-In fact, when you see the sun appearing to sit on the horizon, what you are looking at is an optical illusion; the sun at that moment is actually _below_ the horizon.
+Because of this bending of the Sun's rays, the disc of the Sun is always seen slightly higher above the horizon than it really is.
+In fact, when you see the Sun appearing to sit on the horizon, what you are looking at is an optical illusion; the Sun at that moment is actually _below_ the horizon.

 ## Solar PV Yield